Meditation is a centuries-old technique that many of us have embraced for a variety of different reasons.

 It has been shown that Hatha yoga and mindfulness meditation may improve the brain’s:

-- habitual thought patterns and behaviors.
+• Habitual thought patterns and behaviours.

 Preserve the Aging Brain’s Function